CloudReactor/cloudreactor-procwrapper/README.md

 the [AWS ECS CloudReactor Deployer](https://github.com/CloudReactor/aws-ecs-cloudreactor-deployer) can be used to set it up in AWS ECS, and inform CloudReactor of details of your Task.
-That way CloudReactor can start, schedule, and monitor your Task.
+That way CloudReactor can start and schedule your Task, and setup your Task as a service.
 See [CloudReactor python ECS QuickStart](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart) for an example.